fuyuncat/rquery/README.md

    - longtodate(seconds) : Normal function.
 Conver the a number of seconds since 1970-01-01 00:00:00 to a date.<br />
    - localtime(date) : Normal function.
 Convert a time in another timezone (e.g. 1988-08-08 18:18:58 +800) to local time.<br />
    - gmtime(date, gmtoffset) : Normal function.
 Convert a local time to another timezone time (e.g. 1988-08-08 18:18:58 +800), gmtoffset's range is from -12 to 12.<br />

+   - appendfile(content, file) : Normal function.
+Append content to a file, return 1 if successed, 0 if failed.<br />
+   - isfile(filepath) : Normal function.
+Return 1 if the given path is a file, otherwise, return 0.<br />
+   - isfolder(filepath) : Normal function.
+Return 1 if the given path is a folder, otherwise, return 0.<br />
+   - fileexist(filepath) : Normal function.
+Return 1 if the given filepath exists, otherwise, return 0.<br />
+   - filesize(filepath) : Normal function.
+Return the size of the given file, return -1 if file does not exist.<br />
+   - fileattrs(filepath) : Normal function.
+Get file attributes if it exists.<br />
+   - isexecutable(filepath) : Normal function.
+Return 1 if the file is executable, otherwise return 0.<br />
+   - issymblink(filepath) : Normal function.
+Return 1 if the file is an symbolic link, otherwise return 0.<br />
+   - getsymblink(filepath) : Normal function.
+Get the real file that the symbolic link pointing to.<br />
+   - renamefile(oldfile, newfile) : Normal function.
+Rename the file if it exists.<br />
+   - rmfile(filepath) : Normal function.
+Remove the file if it exists.<br />

+   - rcount([sideid][,fieldid][,value_expr]) : Normal function.
+Return the size of the side work data set. sideid is the id the side work, fieldid is id the field in the side work, value_expr is the value of a member.
+If no parameter is provided, it will return the number of side works; if only sideid is provided, it will return the data set size of the specified side work; if only sideid and fieldid, it will return the data set size of the specified side work; if all three parameter are provided, it will return the number of specified member value in the specified field in the data work. <br/>
+   - rmember(sideid,fieldid,seqnum) : Normal function.
+Return the member value of the specified side work, field id and sequence number. sideid is the id the side work, fieldid is id the field in the side work, seqnum is the member sequence number. if seqnum is a negtive number, it will start searching from the end of the array.<br/>
+   - rmembers(sideid,fieldid,startseq[,endseq[,delimiter]]) : Normal function.
+Return the member values of the specified side work, field id and sequence number range. sideid is the id the side work, fieldid is id the field in the side work, startseq is the start sequence number of the members, endseq is the end sequence number of the members. if startseq/endseq is a negtive number, it will count from the end of the array. delimiter is the character used to separate multiple members, default is '|'. <br/>
+   - rmemberid(sideid,fieldid,value_expr) : Normal function.
+Return the sequence number of the first matched member value of the specified side work and field id. sideid is the id the side work, fieldid is id the field in the side work, value_expr is the value of a member. <br/>

    - comparenum(num1,num2) : Normal function.
 Compare two numbers, return -1 if num1 less than num2, return 0 if num1 equal to num2, return 1 if num1 greater than num2<br />
    - comparedate(date1,date2[,dateformat]) : Normal function.
 Compare two dates, return -1 if date1 less than date2, return 0 if date1 equal to date2, return 1 if date1 greater than date2. date1 and date2 should have the same dateformat.<br />